 Japanese Love Domestic Travel, Plan Accordingly

 No one loves Japan more than the locals.
-While there are always nearly as many Japanese tourists checked into your hotel with you as there are foreign visitors, there are a few peak seasons of domestic travel in Japan you may want to plan your trip around.
+While there are always nearly as many Japanese tourists checked into your hotel with you as there are foreign visitors, there are a few peak seasons of domestic travel you may want to plan your Japan tours around.
 These are weeks where everyone in Japan seems to be on the road.
 Hotel rates are likely to spike during these times as well, so planning your trip around these dates will also save you money.

 The dates around New Years, from December 27th to January 4th, are always fully booked far in advance for most hotels and lodges.
 The hatsumode tradition sees locals paying the year’s first visits to temples and shrines.
 In addition to that, rushing to the big cities for New Year’s growing firework spectacles has become more and more popular.
 There are also mass closures during this time in many of Japan’s more popular tourist destinations, such as castles, gardens and temples.

 Golden Week is a short holiday season that runs from the end of April to early May.
 Four of the most popular national holidays are all stuffed into about seven days, including the late Emperor Showa’s birthday, Constitution Day, Greenery Day, and Children’s Day.
 So many locals are moving to/from large urban centers during these times, it might be best to avoid the time altogether.